veekaybee/textedit/python_packaging_post.md

 Let's finish up by replace a callable object with an api, as well.

-## Creating a module - more than two files
+## Combining scripts into a module

 ![tea party](img/tea_party.png)